nexus-rpc/sdk-go/README.md

 ### Logging

-Both the client and server packages log internally and accept a `log/slog.Handler` to customize their log output.
+Both the client and server packages log internally and accept a `log/slog.Logger` to customize their log output, defaults to `slog.Default()`.

-By default logs are emited in textual format to stderr at INFO level.

 ## Failure Structs